 Michael O’Callaghan is widely considered to be one of the fastest-rising training talents in Irish flat racing.
 He has shown a notable knack for buying relatively inexpensive yearlings and breeze-up horses that he goes on to train to win maidens.

-This ability hasn’t gone unnoticed, with the likes of Sheikh Fahad having come on board as an owner with him in the last year.
+This ability hasn’t gone unnoticed, with the likes of Sheikh Mohammed Bin Khalifa Al Maktoum and Sheikh Fahad having come on board as owners.

 ACT OF VALOUR